kubernetes/community/contributors/design-proposals/admission_control_extension.md

 validation of creation and updates.
 Therefore we propose the following changes to Kubernetes:

 1. Allow some controllers to act as "initializers" - watching the API and mutating the object before it is visible to normal clients.

     This would reuse the majority of the infrastructure in place for controllers.
 Because creation is one-way, the object can be "revealed" to regular clients once a set list of initializers is consumed.
 These controllers could run on the cluster as pods.
+Because initialization is a non-backwards compatible API change, some care must be taken to shield old clients from observing the scenario.

-2. Add a generic **external admission webhook** controller that is non-mutating (thus parallelizable) This generic webhook API would resemble `admission.Interface` and be given the input object (for create) and the previous object (for update).
+2. Add a generic **external admission webhook** controller that is non-mutating (thus parallelizable)

+    This generic webhook API would resemble `admission.Interface` and be given the input object (for create) and the previous object (for update).
 After initialization or on any update, these hooks would be invoked in parallel against the remote servers and any rejection would reject the mutation.

 3. Make the registration of both initializers and admission webhooks dynamic via the API (a configmap or cluster scoped resource)

     Administrators should be able to dynamically add or remove hooks and initializers on demand to the cluster.
     Configuration would be similar to registering new API group versions and include config like "fail open" or "fail closed".